aiverify-foundation/aiverify/README.md

 ## Introduction
-This is a user guide for AI Verify
+This is a user guide for AI Verify.

 <br>